SukkoPera/OpenC16RamExpansion/README.md

 If you get **anything else than 42**, then the expansion is working correctly.
 If you get 42, it is not (that would mean the "second" 16kB of RAM are a replica of the first 16kB).

 If you are using a [LittleSixteen V3 board](https://github.com/SukkoPera/LittleSixteen), there is no need to perform any modification, as it is already built-in.

+## Releases
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/OpenC16RamExpansion/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

+Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 ## License
 The OpenC16RamExpansion documentation, including the design itself, is copyright &copy; SukkoPera 2019-2021 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).